16 Best Things to do in Umbria, Italy 16 Best Things to do in Umbria, Italy

 things to do umbria italy lago trasimeno

-Jump on a boat and tour the small islands (Isola Maggiore and Isola Polvese.
-Isola Minore is private).
-As you go, stop to do watersports like wakeboarding or kayaking on the glistening blue water.
-At the end of a day of activities, have dinner on one of the islands, sitting at lantern-lit tables overlooking the water and a magical lake sunset.
+We did a boat tour of the small islands (Isola Maggiore and Isola Polvese.
+Isola Minore is private), which was fantastic.
+During the day, you can stop to do watersports like wakeboarding or kayaking, and at night, have dinner on one of the islands for a magical lake sunset.

 lago trasimeno italy ferry